How Extrapleural Pneumonectomy Treats Mesothelioma

 To achieve optimal view of the area and ease lung removal, the sixth rib may also be removed during the procedure.
 After collapsing the diseased lung and clamping blood vessels, the surgeon will remove as much cancerous tissue as possible.
 A two-week hospital stay may be necessary in order for the patient to recover under the care of medical professionals following surgery, since it is such an invasive procedure.

 Though the surgery is intensive and takes longer to recover from than other treatment options, studies show an EPP can improve quality of life and ease breathing difficulties for pleural mesothelioma patients.
 However, treating the disease via surgery alone has only shown moderate success.
 EPP is typically part of multimodal treatment approaches, meaning it is combined with other therapies including chemotherapy and radiation.
 When applied multimodally, studies have shown that pleural mesothelioma patients who underwent intensity-modulated radiation therapy (IMRT) prior to EPP achieved median survival of 51 months, with 47 months disease-free.
 The reverse order, EPP and then IMRT, has also shown to have favorable results.
 In a 2018 study, pleural mesothelioma patients treated first with EPP and then radiation experienced a median relapse-free survival of more than 24 months, with a median overall survival of over 38 months.
-The average life expectancy for pleural mesothelioma patients is six months to one year.
+The average life expectancy for pleural mesothelioma patients is about 18 months.

 Eligibility for Mesothelioma Extrapleural Pneumonectomy